Back to school checklist

 It's also a good idea to break in new school shoes before the term starts to prevent blisters or discomfort.
 Encourage your kids to wear the shoes around the house for short periods to help them adjust and ensure a comfortable fit when they start wearing them for longer periods each day.

 Promote healthy eating habits to fuel thinking

-During the holidays, our normal routines are cast aside, and often, so are our eating habits.
+During the holidays our normal routines are cast aside and often, so are our eating habits.
 With more time at home, you might have had more time to cook or bake, or if you have been travelling, you may have been eating out or enjoying more picnics and BBQs.
-As we approach the return to school, it’s important to start planning healthy family meals and school lunch boxes.
+As we approach the return of school, it’s important to start planning healthy family meals, healthy snacks, and school lunch boxes.